Data-driven invariant set for nonlinear systems with application to command governors: Data-driven command governor

-First, the equilibrium point $x_\infty(\bar r)$ is not necessarily available.
-Thus, we use an ensemble average to approximate

-for every $\bar r\in \{\bar r^i\}_{i=1}^{N_{\bar r}}$, where ${\textbf{x}_j^i}_T$ denotes the last point on the $j$th trajectory from the data set $\eqref{eq:data}$ that is generated by the reference policy $r_t=\bar r^i$.
-For the approximation~\eqref{eq:xinf} to be reliable, every reference policy $\bar r$ should asymptotically take the system to the unique equilibrium $x_T \to x_\infty(\bar r)$ as $T\to \infty$.
-This is achievable by Assumption~\ref{assumption:system}\eqref{assumption:iss}, since we can generate converging trajectories using constant values of $\bar r$.
-Later in Theorem~\ref{theorem:robust}, we will prove that our \ac{pi} sets are robust to the approximation~\eqref{eq:xinf} with finite $T$.

-Second, since we only have finite data, our plant is uncertain; The condition~\eqref{eq:model-decrease} must hold for every point $x \in \X$, while in a data-driven paradigm only a finite number $N_s$ of sample pairs $\{(x_k^+, x_k)\}_{k=1}^{N_s}$ are available.
-Thus, to insure the \ac{pi} set $\O(\bar r)$~\eqref{eq:pi-set} is robust to plant uncertainty due to the data-driven framework i.e., enforcing~\eqref{eq:model-decrease} on finite data follows ~\eqref{eq:model-decrease} holds everywhere in the \ac{pi} set $\O(\bar r)$, we tighten~\eqref{eq:model-decrease} by the term
+for every $\bar r\in \{\bar r^i\}_{i=1}^{N_{\bar r}}$, where $x_T^{j,i}$ is the last sample of the $j$th trajectory from the data $\eqref{eq:data}$ that is generated by the command $r_t=\bar r^i$.
+Assumption~\ref{assumption:system}\eqref{assumption:iss} ensures that every constant command $\bar r$ takes the system to the unique equilibrium $x_T \to x_\infty(\bar r)$, asymptotically as $T\to \infty$.
+We will prove that our \ac{pi} sets are robust to the approximation~\eqref{eq:xinf} with finite $T$.
+Second, since we only have finite data, our plant is uncertain.
+The condition~\eqref{eq:model-decrease} must hold for every state $x \in \hat{\X}$, while in a data-driven paradigm only a finite number $N_s$ of sample pairs $\{(x_k^+, x_k)\}_{k=1}^{N_s}$ are available.
+Thus, to insure the \ac{pi} set $\O(\bar r)$~\eqref{eq:pi-set} is robust to plant uncertainty due to the data-driven framework, {we tighten~\eqref{eq:model-decrease} by $\epsilon_k>0$, where $\epsilon_k$ satisfies}

-to the Lyapunov-like constraint~\eqref{eq:model-decrease}, where $L_{\phi}$ and $L_f$ are the Lipschitz constants of the dictionary functions $\phi$ and dynamics $f$, respectively, and $\delta$ is the density of the data samples i.e., for any $x\in \X$ there exists a sample $x_k$ such that $\|x-x_k\| \le \delta$.
-We note that the $\delta$ and $L_\phi$ are available; $\delta$ can be computed from the data-set and $L_\phi$ depends on our choice of dictionary functions.
-The Lipschitz constant $L_f$ can be computed from data using e.g.~\cite{chakrabarty2020safe}.
-The function $\varphi$ from~\eqref{eq:varphi} is used to ``lift'' the sample pairs $\{(x_k^+, x_k)\}_{k=1}^{N_s}$,
+and $L_{\phi}$ and $L_f$ are the Lipschitz constants of the basis functions $\phi$ and dynamics $f$, respectively. {The data density $\delta$ is the Hausdorff distance between the constraint set $\X$ and data-set $\D$, which can be computed using e.g.~\cite{har2015net}.} Similarly, the Lipschitz constant $L_f$ can be computed from data using e.g.~\cite{chakrabarty2020safe}, and $L_{\phi}$ is known for given basis functions $\phi$.
+The function $\varphi$ from~\eqref{eq:lyapunov-function} is used to ``lift'' the sample pairs $\{(x_k^+, x_k)\}_{k=1}^{N_s}$,